 1. The discoverer UE sends a Group Member Discovery Solicitation message.
 The parameters contained in this message are described in clause 5.9.1.

+The Destination Layer-2 ID and Source Layer-2 ID used to send the Group Member Discovery Solicitation message are specified in clause 5.9.1.2 and clause 5.9.1.3.

+How the Discoveree UE determines the Destination Layer-2 ID for signalling reception is specified in clause 5.9.1.2.

 2. The discoveree UEs that match the values of the parameters contained in the solicitation message based on the Discovery Group ID, respond to the discoverer UE with a Group Member Discovery Response message.
 The parameters contained in this message are described in clause 5.9.1.